monsonite/Bit-Serial-ALU/README.md

 Bit serial designs directly trade off their hardware complexity against their processing speed.
 If you want a simple soft-core processor on an FPGA, and and have few performance constraints, then a bit serial design might be an ideal use of the remaining hardware resources.
 With a bit serial design requiring minimal hardware, there exists the opportunity to have multiple bit serial cpu cores on a single FPGA.

 Nowadays we have well established standard parallel memory interfaces.
 We can access these with a parallel bus, with an address register, a read register and a write register.
-It is relatively straightforware to add these to a bit serial cpu.
+It is relatively straightforward to add these to a bit serial cpu.

+The bit serial approach is to reduce the hardware in the ALU and datapaths.
+This becomes particularly advantageous in 16 and 32 bit processors.
+However modern memory already used well established parallel buses and there is no expense to these other than the tracks that they require on the pcb.

-The file "minimal calculator"  is a bit serial ALU with a manual push-switch input and a basic hex output display.
+The file "min_calc_1"  is a bit serial ALU with a manual push-switch input and a basic hex output display.
 The purpose of this design is to exercise and prove the functionality of the bit serial ALU.
+The inputs and outputs already exist as parallel registers, so they will interface easily to the parallel memory bus.

 The next step is to add a parallel memory interface, and convert the bit serial ALU into a fully functioning stored program cpu.